 Tutorial.
 Topics adapted to the knowledge and interests of the individual student.
 Admission by consent of the instructor.
 HISTORY SEMINARS HIS 260 is a prerequisite or corequisite for seminar enrollment by History majors and minors.
 Some seminars have other prerequisites (see relevant department listings).
 History seminars are open to all students, although majors, minors, seniors, and juniors have priority when enrolling.
 400. Selected Studies in Medieval History.
 (S) (E) (PM) Readings and research on selected topics in medieval social and political history.
 Seminar topics include "Plague, Famine, War, and the End of the Middle Ages," "Medieval Urban Life," and "Heretics, Saints, and Sinners."
 McRee 403.
 Selected Studies in Modern European History.
 (S) (E) Readings and research in selected aspects of the political, social, and cultural history of Modern Europe.
 Seminar topics include "Race in Modern Europe," "Social Discipline and Social Deviance: The Construction of Modern European Subjectivity," "The French Revolution," "The Politics of Memory," "Human Rights and Civil Rights," and "Urban History in Europe."
 Schrader, Mitchell 405.
 Selected Studies in Jewish History.
 (S) (E) Readings and research on various topics, periods, and problems of Jewish history.
 Same as JST 405.
 Staff 407.
 Selected Studies in Latin American History.
 (NW) (S) (WH) Readings and research in problems in the political, economic, social, and cultural history of Latin America.
 Seminar topics include "Sex and Sexuality in Latin America."
 Same as WGS 407.
 Shelton 408, 420.
 Selected Topics in the Cultural and Intellectual History of the United States.
 (S) (U) Seminar topics include "Lincoln" and "During Wartime."
 Same as AMS 420.
-Stevenson 409, 410, 411, Selected Studies in the Social and Political History of North America.
+409, 410, 411.
+Selected Studies in the Social and Political History of North America.
 (S) (U) Readings and research in the social and political history of North America.
-Seminar topics include "The American South," "Colonial America," "The American Revolution," "The Atlantic World," "Colonies, Conquests and Empires in the New World," "Irregular Wars: Insurgency and Counter-Insurgency in the Modern World," "Vietnam, the Cold War, and After," "Rights For All: The Democratic Revolution in America."
-Gosse, Pearson 421.
+Seminar topics include "The American South," "Colonial America," "The American Revolution," "The Atlantic World," "Colonies, Conquests and Empires in the New World," Pearson 421.
 Selected Studies in Greek History.
 (S) (E) A close examination of a particular period, place, or individual in ancient Greek history.
 Seminar topics include "Alexander the Great" and "Archaic Greece."
 Prerequisite: CLS/HIS 113.
 Same as CLS 421.
 Castor 422.
 Selected Studies in Roman History.
 (S) A close examination of a particular period, place, or individual in ancient Roman history.
 Seminar topics include "Imperial Women: Power Behind the Throne," "The Rise of Rome," and "The Roman Empire."
 Prerequisite: CLS/HIS 114.
 Same as CLS 422.
 Castor 430.
 Selected Studies in African History.
 (NW) (S) (WP) (WH) Readings and research in selected topics of the political, social, and cultural history of Africa.
 See relevant departmental offerings for prerequisites.
-Seminar topics include "Slavery in Africa."
 Same as AFS 430.
 Anthony 450.
 Selected Studies in East Asian History.
 (NW) (S) (WP) (WH) Readings and research in selected topics of the social, political, and cultural history of East Asia.
 Seminar topics include "Ecology and Japanese History" and "Memories of Empire."
 Reitan 460.
 Selected Studies in the History of the Middle East.
 (NW) (S) (WH) Readings and research in selected topics of the political, social and cultural history of the Islamic world.
 Seminar topics include "Women and Gender in the Middle East" and "Humanitarianism in the Middle East."
 Staff 490.
 Independent Study.